Bluedot-Innovation/documentation/docs/integrations/Attentive/Location-based messages.md

 ### Missing Custom Properties in SMS

-If a message includes variables from the {} Personalization options, but these are not populated when registering the order with Bluedot’s Wave API, then the message will not be sent.
+If a message includes variables from the {} Personalization options, but these are not populated when registering the order with Rezolve's Wave API, then the message will not be sent.

-If you have any technical issues or questions please use [**_help@bluedot.io_**](mailto:help@bluedot.io) to reach out to our team.